whu-lyh/BRIGHT/README.md

 * `All png files should be submitted in zip file format.
 Zip all prediction files directly without any folders containing them.`
 * `Using the raw prediction results instead of visualized ones.`

++ Directly upload the zipped png files listed unbder the raw folder, not the color folder.

 ## 🤔Common Issues
 Based on peers' questions from [issue section](https://github.com/ChenHongruixuan/BRIGHT/issues), here's a quick navigate list of solutions to some common issues.